-Tenured Assistant Professor in College of Business for Masters in Organizational Leadership (MOL) at St. Ambrose University, including courses in strategic planning, leadership theory, assessing leadership skills, conflict resolution, not-for-profit management, servant leadership, Leadership Through People Skills, international leadership (in various countries) and team-building, full time August 2006 to the present.
+Tenured Assistant Professor in College of Business for Master of Organizational Leadership (MOL) at St. Ambrose University, including courses in strategic planning, leadership theory, assessing leadership skills, conflict resolution, not-for-profit management, servant leadership, Leadership Through People Skills, international leadership (in various countries) and team-building, full time August 2006 to the present.

 Adjunct Professor for international courses in Leadership through Zagreb School of Economics and Management (ZSEM), Croatia, May 2009 to the present.
-Taught four week-long courses and six 8-hour leadership seminars for ZSEM, in Croatia, Bosnia and Serbia, May 2009-10.
-Brought ten SAU students with me for a class in May 2010..
+Taught four, week-long courses and six, 8-hour leadership seminars for ZSEM, in Croatia, Bosnia and Serbia, May 2009-10.
+Brought 10 SAU students with me for a class in May 2010..

 Adjunct professor for MOL and MBA at St. Ambrose University (Part-time): Taught MBA courses in not-for-profit management, business ethics and human resources management (1995 to 2006); MOL courses in strategic planning (2000 - 06), servant leadership (2005 - 06), conflict resolution (2002 - 06), diversity (2003) and leadership theory (2003 - 06).

-Adjunct professor for College of Professional Studies at St. Ambrose University: Part-time from 1995 to 2006).
+Adjunct professor for the former College of Professional Studies at St. Ambrose University: Part-time from 1995 to 2006.
 Taught Philosophy of Peace and Justice course 13 times.

 Initiated and teaching servant leadership through a Servant Leadership Institute, 2010-11.